Currently available for £199.00 from Sweatband.com

 So, it seems that with the Remo, Kettler have come up with an innovative exercise bike that ticks many of our boxes and represents cracking value for money!

 The Remo from Kettler is a stylish and very feature rich machine for a budget exercise bike.
 It's one of the best bikes out there at the moment in this price range and we wouldn't hesitate to recommend it.
-From a well known brand, it has a decent spec at a budget price, but is just pipped to the post for being labelled our bike of the month by the excellent Viavito Satori.
+From a well-known brand, it has a decent spec at a budget price, with a warranty longer than you'll find on any other bike for this sort of money.
+The combination of quality, price and warranty propels the Remo to our current bike of the month with very good reason.
+Outstanding!

 Kettler Remo Specifications

 - 16 levels of computer controlled magnetic resistance